 Events, Ceremonies, and Support Circles

-Circle events and ceremonies are held for women's and other community groups experiencing significant transitions--such as birth, marriage, death--or seeking in-depth education and dialogue on a particular subject.
+Circle events and ceremonies are held for curated community groups experiencing significant transitions--such as birth, marriage, death--or seeking in-depth education and dialogue on a particular subject.
 These include evening events, day-long and weekend retreats on specific themes.

 Cancer Support and Meditation Group Programming